hughmandeville/party4cast/README.md

 ## Files & Directories

     src/
-        process_party_feeds.php        - Process the party RSS feeds and add the data to the Google spreadsheet.
+        process_party_feeds.php   - Process the party site data and add the data to the Google spreadsheet.

 ## Links